-Net income attributable to non-controlling interests in consolidated funds decreased by \$29.7 million to zero for the year ended December 31, 2015 compared to the same period in 2014.
+Net Income Attributable to Non-Controlling Interests in Consolidated Funds.
+Net income attributable to non-controlling interests in Consolidated Funds decreased by \$29.7 million to zero for the year ended December 31, 2015 compared to the same period in 2014.
 As a result of the deconsolidation of our Consolidated Funds effective January 1, 2015, we no longer record net income attributable to non-controlling interests in Consolidated Funds.

+Net Income Attributable to Non-Controlling Interests in Consolidated Subsidiaries.
 Net income attributable to non-controlling interests in consolidated subsidiaries decreased by \$2.8 million to \$(0.9) million for the year ended December 31, 2015 compared to the same period in 2014.
 The decrease was primarily due to the reversal of performance fees of MOF II.